 Saving the service provider configuration creates a configuration file that you will import to the Duo Access Gateway.
 Click the Download your configuration file link to download JSON file to the DAG server.

 You can also create a generic SAML Service Provider application in Duo, which requires you to input information about your cloud application.
-You will need to enter the following information supplied by the service provider.

 |Service Provider Name||The name of the service provider.|